UNDERGRADUATE TRANSFER CREDIT POLICY

 University of Nebraska–Lincoln students who earn credit at another institution

-Current UNL students are urged to consult with the appropriate academic adviser before enrolling in any course intended to be applied to the student’s degree.
+Current UNL students are urged to consult with the appropriate academic advisor before enrolling in any course intended to be applied to the student’s degree.
 Non-UNL credit for education abroad programs will be evaluated as transfer credit upon receipt of official transcripts.
 Current UNL students who wish to enroll in a course at another institution in the NU System should file an Intercampus Application, http://admissions.unl.edu/apply/intercampus.asp.

 University of Nebraska–Lincoln students who wish to transfer from one UNL college to another